Kenshiro-Ida/Kenshiro-Ida/README.md

 # 💫 About Me:
-I'm currently working on a Proof-Of-Concept For a Blockchain based Suppy Chain Management System.
+I'm currently working on a Proof-Of-Concept For a Blockchain based Suppy Chain Management System for Fast Food based Companies in India.

 ## 🌐 Socials: